 - The headstone

 We’re ready to take the burden of a wrongful death claim or lawsuit off your shoulders.
-While you spend time with your family, focus on your favorite activities, and celebrate your loved one’s life, we’ll handle everything.
-With us on your side, you might forget you have a pending legal case.
+While you spend time with your family, we’ll handle everything.
+With us on your side, we will:

-We will also secure the following to support your case:
+Our lawyers will secure the following to support your case:

 - Your loved one’s medical treatment records